-The last couple of years have brought unusually cold temperatures and wet weather, making it all the more important to prepare your home for winter.
-Often tasks are inexpensive to undertake — but could prevent costly remedial work down the line.
+Essentials tasks to prepare your home for winter are often quick and inexpensive to undertake but could prevent costly remedial work down the line.

-Making roof repairs will prevent leaks and damp that can cause deterioration to the structure and help prepare your home for winter.
+From replacing slipped tiles, relaying loose ridge tiles to repairing roof flashing, undertaking small roof maintenance jobs will prevent leaks and damp that can cause deterioration to the roof structure and help prepare your home for winter.

 “If there are only a few slipped or missing tiles or slates, they can usually be refixed or replaced fairly easily,” says chartered surveyor Ian Rock.